Murder of Shanda Sharer: Mitigating factors

-Some of the girls had troubled home lives, with claims of physical or sexual abuse committed by a parent or other adult.
+Some of the girls allegedly had troubled home lives, with claims of physical or sexual abuse committed by a parent or other adult.
 Lawrence, Rippey, and Tackett all had histories of self-harm.
 Tackett was diagnosed with borderline personality disorder and suffering from hallucinations.
-Loveless, often described as the ringleader in the attack, had the most extensive history of abuse and mental health issues.
+Loveless, often described as the ringleader of the attack, had the most extensive history of abuse and mental health issues.

 Sentences

 Tackett and Loveless were sentenced to 60 years in the Indiana Women's Prison in Indianapolis.
 Tackett was released in January 2018, and served probation for one year.
 Loveless was released in September 2019.
 Rippey was sentenced to 60 years, with 10 years suspended for mitigating circumstances, plus 10 years of medium-supervision probation.
 On appeal, a judge reduced the sentence to 35 years.
 In exchange for her cooperation, Lawrence was allowed to plead guilty to one count of criminal confinement and was sentenced to a maximum of 20 years.